 Gardening in September

 The arrival of autumn slows things down in the garden; plants are starting to shut down, lots of crops are coming to an end, and leaves are starting to fall.
-This doesn’t mean there’s nothing to do this month though!
+This doesn’t mean there’s nothing to do in your September garden though!
 There are plenty of jobs you can make a start on that will prepare your garden for the cold weather and the spring that follows it.

 Here are some ideas for ideal jobs to tackle if you’re gardening in September.